thiagobien/ACL/jenkins-x/README.md

   - Give the configuration the name "Dynatrace Tenant" as this will be referenced in our Pipelines
   ![](./assets/perfsignature_config.jpg)

+We have to change a security setting to allow everyone read access
+* Via Jenkins -> Configure Global Security check the box "allow anonymous read access"

+Last but not least we have to do some "magic" in order to enable JFreeChart on that Jenkins-X:
+* We need to rename a file like this via Jenkins Script Console

+`
+def cmd = "mv /etc/java-8-openjdk/accessibility.properties /etc/java-8-openjdk/accessibility.propertiesx"
+cmd.execute()
+`
+* NOW we need to restart Jenkins-X
+* Now we need to change a system property via Jenkins Script Console `
+System.setProperty("java.awt.headless","true")
+`

 # Application Domains as Variables in Jenkins-x

 (from Andi)